New illustrations show scale, detail of possible toll lane access point in Sandy Springs

 One of the illustrations shows the Crestline proposal in much more detail, including one with a roundabout in the center.
 Crestline is an L-shaped street that connects Mount Vernon Highway and Peachtree-Dunwoody Road.
 The road sits just to the east of Ga.
 400 and runs behind a Home Depot and Costco store, and is lined with hotels and townhomes.

-The Crestline option, which would require the demolition eight houses in one townhome building, was publicly discussed at the City Council’s January retreat.
-The city said in the March 19 presentation it is studying the option and planning public input meetings.
+The city said in the March 19 presentation it is studying the Crestline option and planning public input meetings.
 The study will determine what the different traffic impacts would be on the area if Mount Vernon or Crestline is used and is expected to be completed sometime in the summer this year, said Allen Johnson, the city’s TSPLOST manager.

-Using Crestline would also require the city pay for the difference between Mount Vernon, a cost of around $23 million.

 Some of the illustrations in the presentation show a very basic concept for the interchange alignment that were previously presented at the City Council’s January retreat.
 But the presentation showed for the first time much more detailed illustrations that detail the alignment of the lanes and property impacts.